9 Fixes to 'Getting Windows Ready' Stuck in Windows 10/8/7

 As this message described, many users have been stuck on the Getting Windows ready screen especially in Windows 10 and Windows 8.
 It usually happens when you boot up computer or right after a system upgrading.

-How to solve this problem if you can't even turn the computer on properly?
-Here I compiled 9 methods, hopefully one of them will work for you.
+How to solve this problem if you can't even log on to Windows?
+Here I compiled 9 methods that may help.

 When this Getting Windows ready screen appears, your system is very likely downloading and installing files or dealing with some tasks in the background.
 It would have taken some time to finish these jobs, so as suggested, you better not turn off the computer right away.